hartigel/leela-logit-lens/README.md

 ### Policy Distribution Metrics

-This analysis evaluates policy metrics on a large dataset of human games.
+This analysis evaluates policy metrics like entropy and JS-divergence.

 1. Ensure the CCRL dataset has been downloaded and extracted into the `data/` directory.